 - Clams (such as cherrystone, littleneck, pismo, quahog).

 What causes a shellfish allergy?

 A shellfish allergy, or any food allergy, results from an immune system overreaction.
 Your immune system defends your body from invaders, such as infections.
 A food allergy occurs when your body identifies a food substance as a foreign invader and attacks it.

 Typically, allergic reactions to food occur soon after eating the food — within a few minutes to a few hours.

 What are symptoms of a shellfish allergy?

 Shellfish allergy symptoms range from mild to severe.
 One person may experience itching and hives while another could have a life-threatening reaction, such as breathing problems.
 Symptoms can affect many different parts of the body: skin, respiration, digestion and heart.

 - Tingling or swelling of the lips, tongue or throat.

-- Nausea, vomiting or diarrhea.
+- Stomach issues: pain, nausea, indigestion, vomiting or diarrhea.